MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/quickstart-publish-web-service.md

    print(manualTransmission(120, 2.8)) # 0.6418125
    ```

 1. Examine the results of the locally executed code.
+You'll compare these to the results of the web service later.

 <br>

-### B. Publish model as a web service
+## B. Publish model as a web service

 1. From your local R IDE, log into Microsoft R Server **with your credentials** using the appropriate authentication function from [the `mrsdeploy` package](../operationalize/mrsdeploy-connection.md) (`remoteLogin` or `remoteLoginAAD`).

-   For simplicity, our example uses the basic local `admin` account for authentication with the `remoteLogin` function and `session = false` so that no remote R session is started.
+   For simplicity, the code below uses the basic local `admin` account for authentication with the `remoteLogin` function and `session = false` so that no remote R session is started.
 Learn more about authenticating with Active Directory LDAP or Azure Active directory, the authentication functions, and their arguments in the article: ["Connecting to R Server from mrsdeploy"](../operationalize/mrsdeploy-connection.md).

+   >[!IMPORTANT]
+   >Be sure to replace the `remoteLogin()` function below with the [correct login details for your configuration](mrsdeploy-connection.md).

    ```R
    # Use `remoteLogin` to authenticate with R Server using